mspnp/aks-baseline/06-aks-cluster.md

         > azuredeploy.parameters.region2.json
         ```

-    1. Customize flux to watch your own repo.
+    1. Customize Flux to watch your own repo.

+        > :book: GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have them automatically applied to their clusters as changes occur.
+This reference implementation is for a multi cluster infrastructure, so Flux is going to use Kustomizer to deploy regions differenly by using a set of base manifest and patcing them when needed.

         ```bash
-        sed -i -e 's/<user-name>/${GITHUB_USER_NAME}/' cluster-manifests/cluster-baseline-settings/flux.yaml
+        sed -i -e 's/<user-name>/${GITHUB_USER_NAME}/' cluster-manifests/base/cluster-baseline-settings/flux.yaml
         ```

         > :bulb: You want to modify your GitOps manifest file to point your forked repo.
-Later on you can push changes to your very own repo and they will be reflected in the state of you cluster.
+Later on you can push changes to your very own repo, and they will be reflected in the state of you cluster.

-    1. Push the changes to your forked repo.
+    1. The workflow start when a push on the `main` branch is detected.
+Therefore, push the changes to your forked repo.

-        > :book: The DevOps team wants to automate their infrastructure deployments.
-In this case, they decided to use GitHub Actions.
-They are going to create a workflow for every AKS cluster instance they have to take care of.
+        > :book: The app team monitors the workflow execution as this impacting a critical piece of infrastructure.
+This flow works for both new or an existing AKS clusters.
+The workflow deploy the multiple clusters in different regions, and configure the desired state for them.

         ```bash
         git add -A && git commit -m "setup GitHub CD workflow" && git push origin main
         ```

         > :bulb: You might want to convert this GitHub workflow into a template since your organization or team might need to handle multiple AKS clusters.
 For more information, please take a look at [Sharing Workflow Templates within your organization](https://docs.github.com/actions/configuring-and-managing-workflows/sharing-workflow-templates-within-your-organization).

-    1. The workflow start when a push on main is detected.
-Go to the Action tab in order to see the execution.

-        > :book: The DevOps team monitors this Workflow execution instance.
-In this instance it will impact a critical piece of infrastructure as well as the management.
-This flow works for both new or an existing AKS cluster.
-The workflow deploy the cluster and basic Kubernetes elements.

-        > :book: GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have them automatically apply to their cluster as changes occur.
-This reference implementation is focused on the baseline cluster, so Flux is managing cluster-level concerns.
-This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux operators in the cluster.
-The namespace cluster-baseline-settings will be used to provide a logical division of the cluster bootstrap configuration from workload configuration.
-Examples of manifests that are applied: Cluster Role Bindings for the AKS-managed Azure AD integration, AAD Pod Identity, CSI driver and Azure KeyVault CSI Provider

     1. You can continue only after the GitHub Workflow completes successfully